jefponte/lumen-api-example/README.md

 The migrations are created in the folder ./database/migrations and you have to customize it.

-And them change the database config in .env
+- Change the database config in .env

+- Create the models like ./app/Serie.php

+- Habilite Eloquent in ./ bootstrap/app.php

 ## api with authentication token